AILab-UniFI/cte-dataset/README.md

 Each link has these information:
 - link id
 - class id
-- token is (list of tokens linked together)
+- token ids (list of tokens linked together)

 ## Cite this project
 If you want to use our dataset in your project[^1], please cite us: